Marie Equi: Later years

-Americans tried to put the war years out of their mind in the 1920s, but they nevertheless were swept into a heightened fear of radicals, labor unionists, and communists that became known as the "Red Scare."
+Americans tried to forget the war years in the 1920s, but they nevertheless were swept into a heightened fear of radicals, labor unionists, and communists that became known as the "Red Scare."
 Equi re-entered public life with her political comrades imprisoned or greatly restricted from protest activity.
 Equi returned to her medical practice.

-For lengthy periods between 1926 and 1936 Equi invited the IWW leader Elizabeth Gurley Flynn to live with her and help care for Equi's daughter.
+Between 1926 and 1936, Equi invited the IWW leader Elizabeth Gurley Flynn to live with her and help care for Equi's daughter.
 Flynn suffered serious health problems, including exhaustion from overwork and depression from political setbacks.
-Equi, Flynn, and Equi's daughter lived at 1423 SW Hall in Portland's westside neighborhood—Gander Ridge of Goose Hollow at 1423 SW Hall.
-In 1930 Equi suffered a heart attack, sold her medical practice, and asked Flynn to assist her for several more years.
-Finally Flynn retreated to the East and resumed her work.
+Equi, Flynn, and Equi's daughter lived at 1423 SW Hall in Portland's Westside neighborhood—Gander Ridge of Goose Hollow at 1423 SW Hall.
+In 1930, Equi suffered a heart attack, sold her medical practice, and asked Flynn to assist her for several more years.
+Finally, Flynn retreated to the East and resumed her work.
 She became a national leader of the Communist Party USA.

-Equi led a quiet life following the departure of Flynn and then the elopement of her daughter.
-Radical and labor leaders continued to revere her for her courage and compassion during earlier decades; several visited her at her house.
+Equi led a quiet life following Flynn's departure and then her daughter's elopement.
+Radical and labor leaders continued to revere her for her courage and compassion; several visited her at her house.

-In 1950 Equi fractured her hip in a fall and spent a year at Good Samaritan Hospital in Portland and then to a nursing home outside Portland near the town of Gresham.
-She died at Fairlawn Hospital on July 13, 1952 at 80 years of age.
-Her obituaries ran in newspapers across the country, including those in Portland, New Bedford, Massachusetts, and in the New York Times.
+In 1950, Equi fractured her hip in a fall and spent a year at Good Samaritan Hospital in Portland and then at a nursing home outside Portland near the town of Gresham.
+She died at Fairlawn Hospital on July 13, 1952, at 80.
+Her obituaries ran in newspapers nationwide, including those in Portland, New Bedford, Massachusetts, and the New York Times.
 Equi's activist friend Julia Ruuttila described her as "a woman of passion and conviction (and) a real friend of the have-nots of this world."
 She is buried alongside Harriet Speckart at Wilhelm's Portland Memorial, Portland, Multnomah County, Oregon.

 In August 2019, Equi was one of the honorees inducted in the Rainbow Honor Walk, a walk of fame in San Francisco’s Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."